function-store/RpiEinky/README.md

 - **One-Click Display** - Click any file to display it immediately on the e-ink screen
 - **File Management** - Delete individual files or multiple files at once
 - **Responsive Design** - Works on desktop, tablet, and mobile devices
+- **Localization** - Supports multiple languages (English, Hungarian) with persistent preference.
 - **Network Access** - Access from any device on your local network (TODO remote network)
  - **Playlists** - Multiple playlists, reorder items, randomize, and pick active playlist from the main UI
  - **Override** - Manual display or Clear acts as an override that pauses the playlist until timeout or until you press Start Playlist

+### Localization

+The web interface supports multiple languages, allowing users to switch between them seamlessly.
+Your language preference is saved for future sessions.

+- **Supported Languages**: English (default), Hungarian
+- **How to Change Language**: Navigate to `Settings` -> `Language` and select your preferred language.
+The interface will update immediately.
+-
 ### Display Capabilities
 - **Multiple File Types** - Images (JPG, PNG, BMP), text files, PDFs, and more
 - **Auto-Resizing** - Images automatically resize to fit your display